 This story begins in full Spanish monarchy when King Alfonso XII fell in love with a beautiful Italian aristocrat named Virginia Doini.
 Despite their great love, at the last moment, he decided to break his relationship and marry his cousin, probably for the sake of the crown.
 Doini sent her wedding gift to the newlyweds, a gold ring with a large, beautiful opal as an ornament.
 The new queen was delighted with the jewel so she became one of his favorites and she used that ring frequently.
 Maria Mercedes died only five months after the wedding.

 The second death caused by the ring was the grandmother of King Alfonso, who was given after the funeral of his wife.
 She died shortly after.
 The ring passed to the sister of the king, who also died of the strange disease.
 The same happened to the next owner of the stone, the king’s sister-in-law, who became infatuated with the accursed opal and said not to be superstitious.

 The king, after all these deaths and feeling responsible for the misfortune that was happening in his family, he decided to wear the opal as a penance.
 He died at a young age, at age 28, his widow fed up with the curse, sent to bless it, to change it to a gold chain and to shine on the neck of the Virgen de la Almudena, Patroness of Madrid.

 Opal Gallery Genuine Opal Necklace – Natural Australian Opal Necklace Pendant in 925 Sterling Silver

-This neckalce is kind of represantion of opal ring in today’s world that you can find on Amazon.
-It looks real, elegant and highly chic on people’s neck.
-Opals are all about colour in reality.
-It shows different colour patterns under various light conditions.
-Colour pattern also changes view from a different angle.
+This necklace is a kind of representation of the opal ring in today’s world that you can find on Amazon.
+It looks real, elegant, and highly chic on people’s neck.
+Opals are all about color in reality.
+It shows different color patterns under various light conditions.
+The Colour pattern also changes the view from a different angle.